-- (1) For depreciable property, the Company uses a 30-year estimated life for buildings acquired and structural and land improvements, a ten-to-fifteen year estimated life for building upgrades and a three-to-seven year estimated life for furniture and fixtures. - (2) The balance of furniture and fixtures included in the total amounts was approximately \$6.8 million as of December 31, 1996. - (3) The aggregate cost of land and depreciable property for Federal income tax purposes was approximately \$587.6 million, as of December 31, 1996. - (4) All properties were acquired, except for Country Place Village which was constructed.
+- For depreciable property, the Company uses a 30-year estimated life for buildings acquired and structural and land improvements, a ten-to-fifteen year estimated life for building upgrades and a three-to-seven year estimated life for furniture and fixtures.
+The balance of furniture and fixtures included in the total amounts was percentrately for 9 million or of percentration of 1000 million. - approximately \$6.8 million as of December 31, 1996. - (3) The aggregate cost of land and depreciable property for Federal income tax purposes was approximately \$587.6 million, as of December 31, 1996.
+(4) All properties were acquired, except for Country Place Village which was - constructed.